gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/group-access-management.md

 ## Overview

-Dataset accessibility can be managed by contorlling what the general datastore user can do with the dataset, and by contorlling which groups can access a dataset, and the extent of their access.
+Dataset accessibility can be managed by controlling what the general datastore user can do with the dataset, and by controlling which groups can access a dataset, and the extent of their access.
 This documentation will discuss the latter.

-The group access feature enables custom permission for groups (and their memebers) to a dataset.
+The group access feature enables custom permission for groups (and their members) to a dataset.
 This facilitates the privatisation of datasets to only certain users of the information system.

-This documentation will discus the creation of groups and the setting of configuration of their individsual privilidges.
+This documentation will discus the creation of groups and the setting of configuration of their individual privilidges.

 ### Types levels of access